sparkflows/sparkflows-docs/docs/tutorials/data-engineering/handling-null-values.rst

 Handling Null Values
 ====================

-This example removes null values from the input dataset.
+This sample workflow removes null values from the input dataset.

 Workflow